 Spring is our busiest time of year because it is the busiest time for the gardener.
 Time to get everything planted for the year.
-Weather its annuals or perennials, vegetables or herbs we've got you covered.
+Whether it's annuals or perennials, vegetables or herbs we've got you covered.
 Vern Goers Greenhouse has a huge selection of plants available for your gardening needs.
 Easter is the annual holiday signaling the start of spring.

-Annuals are the best things to plant if you want color in your yard to last until the fall frost.
+Annuals are the best flowers to plant if you want color in your yard to last until the fall frost.
 Once Easter hits you should already be thinking about planting annuals in your yard even if it lies at the end of March.
-Pansies and Violas are very cold tolerant plants and can handle temperatures below freezing and will even bloom well into the Summer.
-We offer other cold tolerant plants as well if you want to get started in April.
-Mothers Day is generally regarded as the safest start date to start planting the rest of the annuals in your yard, since it is usually the end of spring frosts.
-Vern Greenhouse carries thousands of varieties of annuals from the classics like petunias and geraniums to various tropicals and the newest flower varieties on the market.
+Pansies and Violas are very cold tolerant plants and can handle temperatures below freezing, even blooming well into the summer.
+We offer additional cold tolerant plants as well,if you want to get started during the month of April.
+Mothers Day is generally regarded as the safest start date to begin planting the rest of the annuals in your yard, since it is usually the end of spring frosts.
+Vern Goers Greenhouse carries thousands of varieties of annuals, from the classics like petunias and geraniums, to various tropicals and the newest flower varieties on the market.

-Perennials as the name states come back every year and while they may not flower as long as annuals, you will not have to replant every spring.
-Vern Goers Greenhouse carries more than 1000 perennial varieties.
+Perennials, as the name states, come back every year.
+And while they may not flower as long as annuals, you will not have to replant every spring.
+Vern Goers Greenhouse carries more than 1,000 perennial varieties.
 Our selection increases every year as we try and have the newest varieties in stock, including a good selection of native perennials.
-We also cary a wide range of roses as well as some flowering shrubs.
+We also carry a wide range of roses as well as some flowering shrubs.

 Vegetables and Herbs

-Our Herb and Vegetable selection is something we pride ourselves on at Vern Goers Greenhouse.
+Our herb and vegetable selection is something we pride ourselves in at Vern Goers Greenhouse.
 We grow a wide selection of vegetables with more than 75 varieties of Tomatoes alone.
 Vern Goers also caries more than 60 varieties of herbs in the spring.
-If you cant find the vegetable or herb you are looking for in the greenhouse or if you want to start from seed we have more than one hundred herb and vegetable seeds to choose from.
+If you cant find the vegetable or herb you are looking for in the greenhouse, or if you want to start from seed, we have more than one hundred herb and vegetable seeds to choose from.
 Click on the button below to see which vegetable varieties we grew this year: